awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/product-marketing.md

 ## Press Releases<a name="press-releases"></a>

  We encourage you to announce your product’s availability on AWS Marketplace through any channel you prefer\.
 However, all press releases that reference AWS Marketplace must be reviewed and signed off on by Amazon before any publication or announcement is made\.
 While we encourage you to make announcements, we can't support joint press releases with AWS Marketplace sellers\.
 We will, on a case\-by\-case basis, support press releases with a quote from AWS\.
-The quote must meet several conditions, including but not limited to: it announces a new product or service listed on AWS Marketplace or that it includes a customer reference that uses AWS Marketplace\.
+The quote must meet several conditions, including but not limited to: it announces a new product or service listed on AWS Marketplace or it includes a customer reference that uses AWS Marketplace\.

  All press releases must be drafted by you\.
 We suggest the following headline: \[Insert product name\] Now Available on AWS Marketplace\.
 Use the messaging in this document for consistency\.